mampfes/hacs_waste_collection_schedule/README.md

 value_template: '{{value.types|join(", ")}}'
 ```

-### 7. How do I configure a sensor to show only appointments of one specific type?
+### 8. How do I configure a sensor to show only collections of a specific waste type?

 Set `types` within the sensor configuration: